~Chef Perry Perkins~

 I've used this method flawlessly for:

-For an extra punch of flavor, you can pre-heat your top grill to high, and sear the rested ribs or chicken for a few seconds per side, to re-set the glaze and give it a fresh kiss of fire!
+For an extra punch of flavor, you can pre-heat your top grill to high heat, and sear the rested ribs or chicken for a few seconds per side, to re-set the glaze and give it a fresh kiss of fire!

 In our last post we talked about the importance of directly grilling, this time, let's talk about an equally important technique for delicious, juicy grilled meat...”Indirect Grilling.”INDIRECT GRILLINGIndirect grilling is when we cooking adjacent, instead of directly over, the heat source(s).Food is placed in an area heated by the flame (you're still cooking), but not directly in contact with it.Traditional barbecue (slow-smoked meat) is [...]